An Introduction to IBM keyboards

 1/15: IBM 024/026/056/526 Card Punch Keyboards

 Announced in 1949, the IBM 024 & 026 Card Punch family popularised electrified keypunches (devices used to transcribe data or code onto hard paper cards) and had keyboard assemblies that could be electrically separated from the rest of the machine.
 It's debated where to pinpoint the first IBM keyboard in the modern sense of a device, but due to the aforementioned fact, I think this is a great place to start.
-Instead of distinct key-switches, IBM Card Punch Keyboards used a contact bail system known as a Keyboard Permutation Unit for registering pressed keys and their layout formed the basis of many data entry keyboards for future terminals.
+Instead of distinct keyswitches, IBM Card Punch Keyboards used a contact bail system known as a Keyboard Permutation Unit for registering pressed keys and their layout formed the basis of many data entry keyboards for future terminals.

 The companies behind them

-"IBM and family" is a term used quite often on Admiral Shark's Keyboards.
-It refers to keyboards of any company that made keyboards for IBM, was a former division of IBM, or purchased IBM's IP and continues producing their former or derivative designs.
+"IBM and family" is not an official term, but one used quite often here on Admiral Shark's Keyboards.
+When I use it, I mean to refer to companies that were a former division of IBM, acquired IBM's IP and/or tooling, licensed IBM's IP, or were an ODM/OEM that IBM used but the keyboard itself must be IBM-branded or is based on a design IBM and its primary associates created themselves.
 IBM designed most of their legendary keyboards in-house, but IBM has long been a company that spins parts of itself off.
-Some of these divestitures and sales of parts of their business has resulted in several companies producing products with a lot of former IBM 'DNA' present in some shape or form.
-IBM and the companies mentioned below have all been involved in designing and manufacturing the keyboards mentioned above.
+Some of these divestitures and sales of parts of their business have resulted in several companies producing products with a lot of former IBM 'DNA' present in some shape or form.
+These key events and dates are:

 IBM

-International Business Machines Corporation was founded as the Computing-Tabulating-Recording Company in 1911 and for the following century, it played a pivotal role in the development of computing and by extension modern computer keyboards.
-IBM's achievements are already impressive not considering keyboards, having been credited with inventing or at least played a major role in the development of ATMs, dynamic RAM, electronic keypunches, floppy disks, hard disk drives, magnetic stripe technology, relational databases, scanning tunnelling microscope and SQL to name a few.
+International Business Machines Corporation was founded as the Computing-Tabulating-Recording Company in 1911.
+For the following century, it played a pivotal role in the development of computing and by extension modern computer keyboards.
+IBM's achievements are already impressive not considering keyboards, having been credited with inventing or at least played a major role in the development of ATMs, dynamic RAM, electronic keypunches, floppy disks, hard disk drives, the magnetic stripe technology, relational databases, scanning tunnelling microscope and SQL to name a few.
 IBM of course also kickstarted the x86 personal computer market that persists to this day and designed the instrument unit for the Saturn V rocket that took humanity to the Moon.
 Today, IBM focuses on artificial intelligence, quantum computing and services.
 IBM's keyboard pedigree is also impressive, with every generation of their keyboards - from their first keypunch to their last ThinkPad keyboard - making a name for itself in their respective markets and eras and are revered by many.

 Lexmark

 Lexmark International is an American company that today specialises in printers and imaging technology.
-It was founded in 1991 via an IBM divesture of its IBM Information Products Corporation, IBM's US-based printer, typewriter and keyboard manufacturing in Lexington, Kentucky and Boulder, Colorado.
+It was founded in 1991 via an IBM divesture of its Information Products Corporation, IBM's US-based printer, typewriter and keyboard manufacturing in Lexington, Kentucky and Boulder, Colorado.
 For the first five years of its operational history, Lexmark and IBM were in an agreement that saw IBM market a vast number of Lexmark products as IBM products, including keyboards.
-Lexmark was at the helm of the Model M family during this time and saw the introduction of many new variants including the Models M4 through M15 and fuelled IBM's widespread adoption of buckling sleeve key-switches.
+Lexmark was at the helm of the Model M keyboard family during this time and saw the introduction of many new variants including the Models M4 through M15 and fuelled IBM's widespread adoption of buckling sleeve keyswitches.
 Lexmark was also the primary OEM for IBM's portable computer keyboards such as many early IBM ThinkPads.
-Lexmark also marketed its own branded keyboards and laptops called Lexmark Lexbooks, both using the IBM-originating key-switch designs.
-Lexmark also produced IBM-originating keyboard designs for a plethora of other companies such as AST, Better On-line Solutions (BOS), Dell, GTSI, Lynk, Reply and Tadpole.
+Lexmark also marketed its own branded keyboards and laptops called Lexmark Lexbooks, both using the IBM-originating keyswitch designs.
+Lexmark also produced IBM-originating keyboard designs for a plethora of other companies such as AST, Better On-line Solutions (BOS), Dell, GTSI, Lynk, Reply, and Tadpole.

 Unicomp